* Bond yields fall after French, German PMI data

-Long-term borrowing costs across the single-currency bloc were down across the board after preliminary purchasing managers index numbers from France and Germany, and closed the day about 1 to 3 basis points lower.
+Long-term borrowing costs across the single-currency bloc were down 2 to 4 basis points after preliminary purchasing managers index numbers from France and Germany.

 Across the euro zone, business growth slowed more than expected in February but firms remained at the most optimistic in at least 5-1/2 years, a survey showed.

 IHS Markit's composite flash PMI for the euro zone, seen as a good guide to economic health, fell to 57.5, below forecasts in a Reuters poll that had predicted a more modest dip to 58.5 from January's final reading of 58.8. .

 German 10-year Bund yields fell 4 bps to a two-week low at 0.697 percent.

 They moved further away from a more than two-year high hit recently at around 0.81 percent on speculation that robust economic growth would encourage the European Central Bank to pull back from its ultra-loose monetary policy stance soon.

 "They (the PMI data) are still good, but I think people were getting over-excited about their strength beforehand," said Chris Scicluna, head of economic research at Daiwa Capital Markets in London.